 The restaurant floor totaled 4,200 square feet of concrete between the entrance lobby, main dining area with an open kitchen, private dining area and a bar area.
 The finished floor incorporated stains and dyes, polishing, saw cut patterns and custom logos.

 Rains first step was to help the client decide on a design concept.
 The restaurant planned to serve a contemporary cowboy cuisine and wanted a soft but rugged feel for the floors.
 Using three acid stain variations and three custom blended shades of Vexcon Certi-Shine MicroStain, Rains created 6 color choice mock-ups on the concrete.
 The client decided on a pale tan for the main color and a deeper brown and barn red shades for accent colors.
 The existing concrete had a saw cut design that the client decided to incorporate into the new floor using the accent colors.
 "We were lucky because the saw cuts were cut deep enough and the floor was pretty flat to start so we did not have to recut any of the saw cut pattern," Rains adds.

 Prepping, staining and polishing

-They cleaned the floor to prepare for the staining process.
-“The Certi-Shine FSR (food stain resistant) system is a pigmented densifier-based stain,” Rains says.
-“The pigment is locked into the gel formed when the densifier reacts with the concrete.
-The advantage of a pigmented stain is you can create any color you want, even colors like bright red, yellow and white.”
+Then the floor was thoroughly cleaned to prepare for the staining process.
+"The Certi-Shine FSR (food stain resistant) system is a pigmented densifier-based stain," Rains says.
+"The pigment is locked into the gel formed when the densifier reacts with the concrete.
+The advantage of a pigmented stain is you can create any color you want, even colors like bright red, yellow and white," Rains says.

 Before staining the floor, Rains and his crew had to acid etch it by spraying Certi-Shine Etch with a plastic pump-up sprayer.
 It was then cleaned using a nylon brush and a swing machine and neutralized with a baking soda and water solution.
 Rains then performed a water absorbency test on the dry floor to ensure there would be good stain penetration.